 Krušik is the most desirable employer in your region.
 Apart from the salaries, which are very attractive for Serbia, what else has influenced this perception of the company?

 – Salaries do not give the whole picture of a company.
 Our production is very specific in many ways and to follow global trends education must be part of our everyday work.
 Successful business in recent years has led to new jobs, more than 1,700.
-Given our industry and the nature of the manufacturing processes that take place in Krušik, we mostly need electrical and mechanical engineers, CNC machinery operators and other related profiles.

 Being the most desirable employer is the result of several factors.
 In addition to salaries, the priorities are the permanent education of staff and building a team spirit in the company